Google Business Profile: How to Claim & Optimize Your Listing for Local SEO in 2025

 Managing and Responding to Customer Reviews

 Reviews are perhaps the most powerful element of your Google Business Profile.
 They not only influence potential customers but also impact your local search rankings.
-According to a BrightLocal survey, 87% of consumers read online reviews for local businesses, and 73% of consumers trust a business more after seeing positive reviews.
+According to research from Pew Research Center, the vast majority of consumers read online reviews for local businesses, and positive reviews significantly increase trust.

 - Encouraging Reviews: Create a strategy for consistently asking satisfied customers to leave reviews.
-This could include follow-up emails, review cards with QR codes, or simply asking in person.
+This could include follow-up emails, review cards with QR codes, or simply asking in person at the moment of peak satisfaction.

 - Responding to All Reviews: Both positive and negative reviews deserve responses.
-For positive reviews, express genuine gratitude.
+For positive reviews, express genuine gratitude and mention specific details they highlighted.
 For negative reviews, respond professionally, acknowledge the issue, take the conversation offline when needed, and explain any changes you’re making as a result.

 Pro tip: When responding to reviews, include keywords naturally in your responses.
 This provides additional signals to Google about what your business offers.
-Just be sure to keep responses authentic and conversational.
+Just be sure to keep responses authentic and conversational—never stuff keywords artificially.

 Using Google Business Profile Posts Effectively

 Posts are like mini-blog entries that appear directly on your business profile.
 They’re an underutilized feature that can significantly increase engagement with your listing.
-According to the Local SEO Guide, businesses that regularly publish posts see higher engagement rates and improved visibility in local search.
+Studies show that businesses that regularly publish posts see higher engagement rates and improved visibility in local search results.

-There are several types of posts you can create:
+There are several types of posts you can create, each serving different marketing objectives:

 From my experience working with a local fitness studio, we implemented a consistent posting schedule—sharing class highlights, member transformations, and limited-time offers.
 Within three months, their profile interactions increased by 73%, and they saw a measurable uptick in new member inquiries specifically mentioning content they’d seen on Google.